Surprising Uses for that Extra Potato

 - Clean silverware.
 The juices of a potato can remove tarnish from silverware without much of a hassle.
 Just dip a cut potato in a little baking soda and gently rub it on tarnished silverware.
 Leftover water from boiled potatoes also works.
 Soak tarnished silverware in potato water for about one hour and then wash the utensils as usual.

-Make a cold or hot compress.
+- Make a cold or hot compress.
 Potatoes can retain heat or cold for longer than you might expect.
 The next time you are trying to ease your achy muscles, grab a potato.
 If you want a hot compress, microwave or boil the potato and wrap it in a cloth.
 If you want a cold compress, pop the potato in the refrigerator or freezer until it is cold.
-Then use as you would any cold or hot compress.
+Use the cool or warm potato as you would any cold or hot compress.

-Get creative with potato stamps.
-It is easy to make beautiful patterns for handmade cards, wrapping paper, artwork, etc. Just cut a potato in half and carve the inside portion of the potato.
+- Get creative with potato stamps.
+It’s easy to make beautiful patterns for handmade cards, wrapping paper, artwork, etc. Just cut a potato in half and carve the inside portion of the potato.
 The pattern you want for your project should be raised above the rest of the potato.
 Dip the carved area in a little paint and use it to produce your artistic creation.
-It is possible to make some quite elaborate designs with potato stamps.
+It’s possible to make some quite elaborate designs with potato stamps.